5 Suggestions for Swifter Turn Times

 - Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how differing characteristics contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique details of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
-While these are things that we'd find out on our own, knowing them as soon as possible is likely to make your report arrive earlier.
+What takes time is analyzing how differing details contribute to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's prone to flooding.
+These are things we would find out on our own anyway, and knowing them sooner makes your report arrive quicker.

 - Be sure the occupants know the the plan.